yenjordan/bruins-meet-bruins/README.md

 We utilized React for our frontend interface, Express for our middleware to create POST and GET routes/requests on a Node.js server, sending requests from our client to server and also server to client

 ## Creators/Contributers
-Larry Lim
+Larry Lim, GitHub Id: larryl777

-Julia Lou
+Julia Lou, GitHub Id: lou-julia

-Marc Anthony Trujillo
+Marc Anthony Trujillo, GitHub Id: MarcT03

-Htet Min Khant
+Htet Min Khant, GitHub Id: Htet Min Khant

-Jordan Yen
+Jordan Yen, GitHub Id: yenjordan